oasiz-ai/oasiz-game-studio/README.md

 - Games must be **fun** and **polished**
 - If games are **challenging**, they should increase in difficulty
 - All games need professional-grade visuals, animations, and game feel
+- Games should either have depth (many levels with delightful nuance) or high replay value (slowly increases in difficulty making you want to play again and again)
 - Every interaction should feel satisfying (we call this "juice")

 ### Game Categories